PoopyButtHole47/.m3u8/README.md

 NEWS: **HI PPV.WTF. :) I NOTICED YOU TOOK DOWN EVERY SINGLE WEBSITE, SO YOU KNOW ABOUT THIS.
 IF YOU GUYS DIDNT TRY SO HARD I WOULDNT BE DOING THIS.
 STOP TRYING SO HARD PLS KTHXBAI**

+vod.ppv.wtf is the vod index, no cloaking is used for obvious reasons

+keep eyes on **poocloud.in**, not only hosts thumbs but has weird node subdomains aswell, probably where they host streams as nbatv and tnt still exist in the thumbs subdomain

 Credits: google chrome network tab

 If you wish to contribute anything that isn't listed here, DM PoopyButtHole47 or Email me @ placeholder